Nazky/pkmn-legends-za-cheats/README.md

 A collection of cheat codes for Pokemon Legends Z-A, compatible with Atmosphere and other custom firmware.

+## Game Version
+These codes are made for v1.0.1 of Pokemon Legends Z-A

 ## How to Use